chaitu65c/reddit_guide/README.md

 - **Operating Systems/UNIX**: Most important class.
 Teaches you important things such as the kernel, Threads vs Processes and Process Schedulers.

 - **Databases/SQL**: It’s very likely that your job as a software engineer will be to interact with databases.
-It’s really good to understand what they are before you enter the industry
+It’s really good to understand what they are before you enter the industry.

 - **Programming Languages**: Teaches you trade offs between languages like C and Python.
 It definitely helps when you need to pick up brand new languages!